Xulhaz Mannan

 Xulhaz Mannan (জুলহাজ মান্নান, /bn/; 12 October 1976 – 25 April 2016) was an LGBTQ+ rights activist, USAID employee, and the founder of Bangladesh's first and only LGBTQ-themed magazine Roopbaan (রূপবান).
 He was murdered, along with his friend and fellow-activist Mahbub Rabbi Tonoy, in a 2016 machete attack by Ansar al-Islam, the Bangladeshi branch of Al-Qaeda.

 Early life and education

 Mannan was born on 12 October 1976.
 His mother, Sakhina Khatun, is a retired education ministry officer, and his father, who died several years ago, was actively involved in the 1971 Bangladeshi independence movement.
 His elder brother, Minhaj Mannan Emon, is the managing director of BLE Securities and shareholder-director of Dhaka Stock Exchange.
 His elder sister is a pharmacist, and lives in the United States.
+Former Bangladeshi Minister of Foreign Affairs Dipu Moni was his first cousin.

 Mannan completed his SSC and HSC (1993) at Dhaka Residential Model College.
-He studied commerce at City College, Dhaka, and international relations at Dhaka University.
+He studied commerce at Dhaka City College, and international relations at Dhaka University.
 In 2003, he graduated with a post-graduate degree in peace and conflict studies.